Travelbound logo

 Flight to Athens - about 4 hours Coach transfer to hotel Evening meal

 Breakfast Your own sightseeing.
-We suggest the Parthenon, Agora and Acropolis Museum Afternoon sightseeing – we suggest hill of the Acropolis, Parthenon and Acropolis Museum Evening meal
+We suggest the Parthenon, Agora and Acropolis Museum Evening meal

 Breakfast Sightseeing - we suggest the National Archaeological Museum Excursion to Cape Sounion to see the Temple of Poseidon and sunset Evening meal

-Breakfast Visit ancient Corinth and stop at the Corinth Canal Evening meal Greek show in the Plaka district
+Breakfast Full day in Delphi Evening meal Greek show in the Plaka district

 Breakfast Coach transfer to the airport to connect with UK flight